omnilaboratory/obd/README.md

 	}
 }
 ```
-In Bob's browser, he will see the message, and he accept the request, by sending the following message back:
+In Bob's browser, he will see the message, and he accepts the request, by sending the following message back:
 ```
 {
 	"type":-33,